AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-BootCamp-Part-6.md

 Check the page works as expected.

 The "New User" button will be placed on the right side of the header area.
 We leave that as an exercise.

+## Read a User

+Our next item in the CRUD / BREAD journey is the "read" sub-feature.

+This is where we are shown just ONE user's "full" details.

 ### Add Show method to user management controller